jvnicoletti/BTCfit/README.md

 Browse its [source code](https://github.com/jvnicoletti/BTCfit), or read this document for a tutorial.

+*Remember to update R lang and install dependencies

 # Brief descriptive overview of each function

 `numerical_fit_TIME()` - Performs the numerical adjustment of the